Charlie Llewellyn: Wisden Cricketer of the Year

 In the 1910 season, he formed a potent partnership with Newman, with the pair combining to take 299 of the 422 wickets that fell to Hampshire in the County Championship.
 Llewellyn himself took 133 Championship wickets at an average of 20.45, taking five wickets in an innings on eleven occasions.
 His overall first-class return from 26 matches in 1910 was 152 wickets at an average of 19.27.
-With the bat, he scored 1,232 runs at an average of 35.64, making four centuries.
+He scored 1,232 runs at an average of 35.64, making four centuries.
 Against Kent at Dover in the County Championship, he scored 91 runs in an hour.
 His innings included six sixes, five of which came from the bowling of Colin Blythe.
 Commenting on his innings, Wisden remarked that it was "one of the most dazzling innings of the year".
 As a result of his performances in 1910, he was named one of Wisden's Five Cricketers of the Year.
 At the end of the season, the Hampshire committee disagreed with the terms for a new contract, resulting in him leaving Hampshire.

 Prior to him leaving, Llewellyn had been given permission by Hampshire to play for South Africa in the winter, following his recall for their tour of Australia in 1910–11.
 Had it not been for his subsequent disagreement with the committee, his recall might have necessitated the end of his career at Hampshire, losing him his qualification to play county cricket.
 The rules in 1910 forbid a cricketer qualified to play in county cricket from playing for more than two counties in a calendar year, with a British Colony, dependency or state being considered a county.
 Thus, he would have been excluded from county cricket until 1913.
 His inclusion on the tour was controversial in South Africa, with his home province of Natal writing to the SACBOC in protest, opining that "he can no longer be looked upon as a South African player".
-He played in all five Test matches on the tour, but did not have success with the ball.
+He played in all five Test matches on the tour, but did not have success bowling.
 He took 14 wickets at an average of 39.92, His bowling proved ineffective against the Australian top-order, particularly when bowling to Victor Trumper.
-He scored 198 runs across the five Tests, making one half century (80 runs) in the Third Test at Adelaide, which contributed toward their only Test victory on the tour.
+He scored 198 runs across the five Tests, making one half-century (80 runs) in the Third Test at Adelaide, which contributed toward their only Test victory on the tour.
 He had limited success in the first-class tour matches against Australian state sides.